martonbalazs/cli_file_util/README.md

 A selection of handy CLI file handling utilities.

-- addate [file], addtime [file] is a comfortable way of adding date or date+time to a filename.
-Default is the last modification time of the file but with a press of a button the current time can also be set.
+- addate [file] is a comfortable way of adding date, date+time, or comments to a filename.
+Default is the last modification date of the file but with a press of a button the current date or date+time can also be set.
+Comment might also be inserted in the filename as well.
 As the purpose is most often archiving, write permission is also withdrawn from the file.

-- savewdate [file], savewtime [file] is very similar except it does not modify the original filename (nor the permissions), rather makes a copy for archiving.
+- savewdate [file] is very similar except it does not modify the original filename (nor the permissions), rather makes a copy for archiving.

 - cleanfn cleans up the most commonly messy filenames in the current directory.